aortizsax/otuzeros/README.md

 ```

-DATE_autoCutoff.py: This code is meant to help the user define how many zeros to keep
+2021-11-08_calccutoff.py: This code is meant to help the user define how many zeros to keep
 		    in their OTU table

 Usage:

-	python3 DATE_autoCutoff.py FILENAME flag
+	python3 2021-11-08_calccutoff.py.py FILENAME

 Where:
 	FILENAME: is the OTU table file
-	flag: 0 or 1; if data is float, flag == 1
-		      if data is string, flag == 0,
-		      Or change if the error statment from below appears

-	  File "calccutoff.py", line 62, in MakeFileForZeroFilteringCutoff
-    		for ii in i[itterwhere]:
-	TypeError: 'int' object is not iterable

 Example:

 	cd ./scripts
-	python3 calccutoff.py ../data/alexdata/table.from_biom.tsv 0
+	python3 2021-11-08_calccutoff.py ../data/alexdata/table.from_biom.tsv
- 	table.from_biom.tsv:
-	#0/1: for file reading. if data is float == 1
-				if data is string == 0
 Output:
+* Makes a new directory in the same as the input table
+* Saves graphs of finding the max curvature
+* Saves zero filtered table in the new directory
+* Outputs code below for alexdata exaple

 	Recommended  Cutoff: Keep features with up to and including 247 zeros

-In R:

-	#alex data
-	OTUtableA <- read.csv('../data/alexdata/table.from_biom.tsv',
-			     sep = '\t',header = T,row.names = 1,
-			     check.names = F)

-	tftabA<-OTUtableA==0
-	tftabA[tftabA] <- 1

-	#from python code
-	CUTOFF <- 246.65
-	sum(rowSums(tftabA)>CUTOFF)

-	#Zerofiltered OTU table
-	zerofiltOTUa <- OTUtableA[rowSums(tftabA)<CUTOFF,]
-	dim(zerofiltOTUa)